See how we’re tackling our key environmental impacts today and the steps we’re taking to make tomorrow even better.

 By prioritising sea freight, collaborating with forward-thinking shipping providers, and optimising land transport, we are addressing one of the hardest-to-abate areas of our footprint.
 While technological change in global shipping is gradual, we are committed to pushing for progress and ensuring that every vehicle we bring to New Zealand moves us closer to a low-carbon future.

 The use of our rental motorhomes by guests represents by far the largest share of our carbon footprint.
-While we already operate the latest generation of diesel vehicles with highly efficient engines and maintain them to the highest standards, we are committed to going further and taking bold steps on the journey to a fully decarbonised fleet.
+While we already operate the latest generation of diesel vehicles with highly efficient engines and maintain them to the highest standards, we are committed to going further.
+Our ultimate goal is to have a fully decarbonised fleet.

 By reducing customer travel emissions now and preparing for the rapid adoption of BEV motorhomes, we are tackling the most significant contributor to our Scope 3 footprint.
 Our commitment is clear: the Wilderness fleet will be fully decarbonised by 2050 at the latest — and likely much sooner as technology and regulation accelerate change.